AwesomeController/serious-business/kickstarter/video_scripts/kitten_mittons.md

 *Cut back to Spokesperson, now walking towards the camera*

-**SP**: If you answered yes to any of these questions, then you aren't alone, you single-handed son of a bitch.
+**SP**: If you answered yes to any of these questions, then you aren't alone, Stubby.
 I actually lost both of my hands to a Sega Genesis,

-*Cut to bloody no-hands aftermath*
+*Spokesperson raises stubs into shot*

 so I vowed to stop the violence.